packit/packit.dev/content/faq/_index.md

 ### How can I contact you?

 If you encounter a problem while using Packit-as-a-service, please open an [upstream issue](https://github.com/packit-service/packit-service/issues/new).
-In case of any other questions, feel free to contact us on our mailing list: **user-cont-team@redhat.com**.
+In case of any other questions, feel free to contact us: **user-cont-team@redhat.com**.

 ## Configuration